secdev/scapy/doc/scapy/usage.rst

 .. index::
    single: RawVal

 In a packet, each field has a specific type.
 For instance, the length field of the IP packet ``len`` expects an integer.
 More on that later.
-If you're developping a PoC, there are times where you'll want to inject some value that doesn't fit that type.
+If you're developing a PoC, there are times where you'll want to inject some value that doesn't fit that type.
 This is possible using ``RawVal``

 .. code::